KHEngineering/RoboRio/vision/cameratest.md

  <br><br>

  This shows that under these conditions we can successfully process our 640x480 images at 45fps on the Tegra, under the worst case scenarios.
 Our nominal case (as in actual performance should be much better).
 In section 5.2.2 we look at actual performance of this code on the Tegra.
-This quick study shows we can at least guarantee the ability to run this vision code at 45 frames per second without lag on the RoboRio in the worst case.
+This quick study shows we can at least guarantee the ability to run this vision code at 45 frames per second without lag on the Tegra in the worst case.

 ## 5.2.2 Tegra Live Performance